Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 **DetailOcclusionContrast2** Controls detail1 occlusion contrast.
 DetailOcclusion checkbox should be set ON.

-**Glossiness** Controls the glossiness level, contributes by MetallicGlossMap Red channel.
-Masked by Color1 on the ColorMask.

-**Glossiness2** Controls the glossiness level, contributes by MetallicGlossMap Red channel.
-Masked by Color2 on the ColorMask.

-**Glossiness3** Controls the glossiness level, contributes by MetallicGlossMap Red channel.
-Masked by Color3 on the ColorMask.

-**Glossiness4** Controls the glossiness level, contributes by MetallicGlossMap Red channel.
-Masked by Color4 on the ColorMask.

-**Roughness** Controls the glossiness level independantly on the by MetallicGlossMap Red channel.
-Masked by Color1 on the ColorMask.
+**Roughness** Controls the glossiness level independantly on the by MetallicGlossMap.
+This basically used to make an object fully gloss in ME, even if you set the map.

-**Roughness2** Controls the glossiness level independantly on the by MetallicGlossMap Red channel.
-Masked by Color2 on the ColorMask.
+**MetallicMask:** Controls the metallic level independantly on the by MetallicGlossMap Blue channel.
+This basically used to make an object fully gloss in ME, even if you set the map.

-**Roughness3** Controls the glossiness level independantly on the by MetallicGlossMap Red channel.
-Masked by Color3 on the ColorMask.
+**Glossiness4:** Controls the glossiness level of Color4.
+Working only if the ColorMask texture has been set,  masked by Blue channel.

+**Metallic4:** Controls the metallic level of Color4.
+Working only if the ColorMask texture has been set,  masked by Blue channel.

 **Roughness4** Controls the glossiness level independantly on the by MetallicGlossMap Red channel.
 Masked by Color4 on the ColorMask.

-**Metallic** Controls the metallic level, contributes by MetallicGlossMap Blue channel.
-Masked by Color1 on the ColorMask.

-**Metallic2** Controls the metallic level, contributes by MetallicGlossMap Blue channel.
-Masked by Color2 on the ColorMask.

-**Metallic3** Controls the metallic level, contributes by MetallicGlossMap Blue channel.
-Masked by Color3 on the ColorMask.

-**Metallic4** Controls the metallic level, contributes by MetallicGlossMap Blue channel.
+**MetallicMask4:** Controls the metallic level independantly on the by MetallicGlossMap Blue channel.
 Masked by Color4 on the ColorMask.

+**WeatheringAll:** Controls the weathering level for all body parts.

+**WeatheringRange1:** Controls the weathering level for the front-top body part.
+Masked by Red channel on the WeatheringMask.

-**MetallicMask** Controls the metallic level independantly on the by MetallicGlossMap Blue channel.
-Masked by Color1 on the ColorMask.
+**WeatheringRange2:** Controls the weathering level for the front-bottom body part.
+Masked by Green channel on the WeatheringMask.

-**MetallicMask2** Controls the metallic level independantly on the by MetallicGlossMap Blue channel.
-Masked by Color2 on the ColorMask.
+**WeatheringRange3:** Controls the weathering level for the back-top body part.
+Masked by Blue channel on the WeatheringMask.

-**MetallicMask3** Controls the metallic level independantly on the by MetallicGlossMap Blue channel.
-Masked by Color3 on the ColorMask.
+**WeatheringRange4:** Controls the weathering level for the back-bottom body part.
+Masked by Red+Green channel on the WeatheringMask.

-**MetallicMask4** Controls the metallic level independantly on the by MetallicGlossMap Blue channel.
-Masked by Color4 on the ColorMask.
+**WeatheringRange5:** Controls the weathering level for the arms.
+Masked by Red+Blue channel on the WeatheringMask.

 <br>